 - mRNA technology is not actually that new: it has been used in cancer therapeutics previously.

-- More than 10 million people in the US and more than 40 million people worldwide have been vaccinated with great results.
+- As of August 2021, more than 198 million people in the U.S. have received at least one dose of a Covid-19 vaccine, including about 169 million people who have been fully vaccinated by Johnson & Johnson’s single-dose vaccine or the two-dose series made by Pfizer-BioNTech and Moderna.
+More than 4.46 billion vaccine doses have been administered worldwide with great results.
 Approximately 70000+ people who were part of the mRNA vaccine clinical studies are still being followed to assess continued safety.

 - What is “Operation Warp Speed?”
 How were COVID-19 vaccines developed so quickly?